Looking for information about ProntoForms features and functionality? Visit our Product Documentation Portal.

 While it is not completely necessary to create a separate FormSpace for form development (as access to forms can be managed entirely through form states and permissions), most organizations find it easier to manage their "Test" forms if they are maintained separately, particularly if the team has many forms.
-Before creating a test FormSpace, it is necessary to enable multiple FormSpaces.
-Learn how to enable FormSpaces.
+Learn how to manage FormSpaces.

 When creating a development FormSpace, it is best to give it a descriptive name -- like "Test FormSpace"-- to avoid confusion.
 It is recommended that you set the Problem Contact Email Address with the email of the main developer of the forms.
 If any server side problems occur in this FormSpace, this email address will be notified.

 Create a Test Group